jaypipes/gdt/README.md

 # `gdt` - The Golang declarative testing framework

-`gdt` is a wrapper around the [`gingko`](http://onsi.github.io/ginkgo/) Golang behavior-driven development (BDD) testing library that allows test authors to cleanly describe tests in a YAML file. `gdt` reads YAML files that describe a test and automatically creates the Ginkgo objects in a test suite.
+`gdt` is a wrapper around the [`gingko`](http://onsi.github.io/ginkgo/) Golang testing library that allows test authors to cleanly describe tests in a YAML file. `gdt` reads YAML files that describe a test and automatically creates the Ginkgo objects in a test suite.

 ## Introduction